 - Branding is expensive – Branding may seem expensive because it is difficult for business owners to assess the value they receive in return.
 No doubt about that.
 That doesn’t mean it isn’t valuable.
 Perhaps you haven’t met the right people who can articulate the value for you – someone who can demonstrate the work they have done for others and explain their process in a way that makes sense.
 Hello! – Getting professional help from a qualified, experienced and proven brand consultant will unequivocally result in a more thoughtful, robust, effective and long lasting brand that adds value to your organisation on a continuous and growing basis over time.

 - You can do it yourself – How hard can it be right?
 Draw a few pictures.
 Knock them up in Word or something similar.
 Off you go.
 You could but that would be a bit like building a house yourself (analogy does not apply to successful self-builders).
 You might end up with something that looks a bit like a house but without the training and experience of an architect and builder it is unlikely to perform well or last long. – Branding is a mixture of understanding and insight, evidence and intuition, creativity and science.
 There are approaches that are effective and those that really aren’t.
 Working with a professional will provide you with a professional result.

 - It’s hard to know who can help – Your brand is precious.
 It literally is the interface between you and your customers.
 It is all your customers know of you!
 It can be hard to know who to trust with something so important, especially of you don’t know a great deal about the area. – Look for a brand consultant with a body of work that relates to your sector, who has been successful (with the customer testimonials to prove it) and whose work you like the look of.
 Read what they write, speak to them and see if you get on with them.
 Then make a choice.
 Pick the ones that you think are right for your organisation.

-Get in touch for a no obligation consultation about your healthcare brand and we’ll be glad to help.
+Get in touch for a no obligation consultation about your pharmacy brand and we’ll be glad to help.
 STAT.